lidofinance/vaults-wrapper/README.md

 - Common: `nodeOperator`, `nodeOperatorManager`, `nodeOperatorFeeBP`, `confirmExpiry`, `allowlistEnabled`
 - B/C only: `reserveRatioGapBP` (extra reserve ratio on top of vault RR)
-- Loop strategy: `loops` (leverage cycles); strategy address is auto-deployed and passed to `StvStrategyPool`
+- Loop strategy: `loops` (leverage cycles); strategy address is auto-deployed and passed to `StvStETHPool`
 - GGV strategy: `teller`, `boringQueue`
 - Funding: `msg.value` must equal `VaultHub.CONNECT_DEPOSIT`

 Note on circular dependencies and gas savings

-- Wrapper ↔ Withdrawal Queue and StvStrategyPool ↔ Strategy have apparent circular dependencies (each needs the other's address).
+- Wrapper ↔ Withdrawal Queue and StvStETHPool ↔ Strategy have apparent circular dependencies (each needs the other's address).
 - This is solved by pre-deploying proxies first:
   - Deploy pool proxy upfront (with `DummyImplementation`), obtain its address
   - Deploy Withdrawal Queue implementation passing the pool proxy address; then proxy + initialize
   - For Loop strategy, deploy the strategy with the pool proxy address
   - Finally, deploy pool implementation with concrete dependencies (WQ, strategy) and upgrade the pool proxy to it
-- Because the definitive addresses are known at constructor-time for implementations, contracts store them as `immutable` (e.g., `BasePool` references, `StvStrategyPool.STRATEGY`, strategy’s `WRAPPER`).
+- Because the definitive addresses are known at constructor-time for implementations, contracts store them as `immutable` (e.g., `StvPool` references, `StvStETHPool.STRATEGY`, strategy's `WRAPPER`).
 This reduces storage reads and saves gas on regular transactions.

 Dedicated factories for wrappers, withdrawal queue and strategies are required to keep Factory contract bytecode size withing the limit.